flutter/website/src/docs/development/data-and-backend/state-mgmt/simple.md

 state](/docs/development/data-and-backend/state-mgmt/ephemeral-vs-app),
 you are ready to learn about simple app state management.

-On this page, we are going to be using the `scoped_model` package.
+On this page, we are going to be using the `provider` package.
-If you are new to Flutter and you don't have a strong reason to choose another approach (Redux, Rx, hooks, etc.), this is probably the approach you should start with. `scoped_model` is easy to understand and it doesn't use much code.
+If you are new to Flutter and you don't have a strong reason to choose another approach (Redux, Rx, hooks, etc.), this is probably the approach you should start with. `provider` is easy to understand and it doesn't use much code.
 It also uses concepts that are applicable in every other approach.